main.py

 INFO: Application startup complete.

-This indicates that your FastAPI application is now running and accessible at http://127.0.0.1:8000
+This indicates that your FastAPI application is now running and accessible at http://127.0.0.1:8000.

-.
-You should see the JSON response from your read_root
+Open your web browser and navigate to http://127.0.0.1:8000.
+You should see the JSON response from your read_root function:

 {"message":"Hello from the FastAPI ML Service!"}

-Now, try navigating to http://127.0.0.1:8000/status
+Now, try navigating to http://127.0.0.1:8000/status.
+You should see:

 {"status":"API is running"}

 One of the standout features of FastAPI is its built-in, automatic interactive documentation.
-It leverages standards like OpenAPI (formerly Swagger) and JSON Schema to generate documentation directly from your code, including your path operations, parameters, and data models (which we'll cover in the next chapter).
+It uses standards like OpenAPI (formerly Swagger) and JSON Schema to generate documentation directly from your code, including your path operations, parameters, and data models (which we'll cover in the next chapter).

 While your application is running, navigate to these two URLs:

-: This provides an alternative documentation interface using ReDoc.
+http://127.0.0.1:8000/docs: This provides the Swagger UI interface.
+It's an interactive environment where you can see all your API endpoints, their expected parameters, responses, and even try them out directly from the browser.http://127.0.0.1:8000/redoc: This provides an alternative documentation interface using ReDoc.
 It offers a clean, hierarchical view of your API specification.Relationship between your code, FastAPI, the server, and the automatically generated documentation interfaces.

-endpoints listed.
+Explore these interfaces.
+You'll see your / and /status endpoints listed.
 This automatic documentation is a significant productivity booster, making it easier for you and others to understand and interact with your API, especially as it grows in complexity.

 You've now successfully created, run, and interacted with your first FastAPI application.
 This simple example forms the foundation upon which we will build more sophisticated services capable of handling data validation and serving machine learning model predictions.